techniq/svelte-ux/.changeset/smart-garlics-camp.md

 'svelte-ux': patch
 ---

-feature(NumberStepper): Add slots to passthrough prefix and suffix to the NumberStepper component
+feat(NumberStepper): Add slots to passthrough prefix and suffix to the NumberStepper component